Theology of Martin Luther: Simul justus et peccator

 Roman Catholic theology maintains that baptism washes away original sin.
 However, "concupiscence" remains as an inclination to sin, which is not sin unless actualized.
-Luther and the Reformers, following Augustine, insisted that what was called "concupiscence" was actually sin.
+Luther and the Reformers insisted that what was called "concupiscence" was actually sin.
 While not denying the validity of baptism, Luther maintains that the inclination to sin is truly sin.

 Simul justus et peccator means that a Christian is at the same time both righteous and a sinner.
 Human beings are justified by grace alone, but at the same time they will always remain sinners, even after baptism.
 The doctrine can be interpreted in two different ways.
 From the perspective of God, human beings are at the same time totally sinners and totally righteous in Christ (totus/totus).
 However, it would also be possible to argue that human beings are partly sinful and partly righteous (partim/partim).
 The doctrine of simul justus is not an excuse for lawlessness, or a license for continued sinful conduct; rather, properly understood, it comforts the person who truly wishes to be free from sin and is aware of the inner struggle within him.
 Romans 7 is the key biblical passage for understanding this doctrine.

 Luther also does not deny that the Christian may ever "improve" in his conduct.
 Instead, he wishes to keep Christians from either relying upon or despairing because of their own conduct or attitude.

 18th century philosopher Immanuel Kant's doctrine of radical evil has been described as an adaptation of the Lutheran simul justus et peccator.